typeddjango/djangorestframework-stubs/README.md

         fields = ("id", "example")
 ```

 Which means that methods where the model is being passed around will know the actual type of the model instead of being `Any`.
-The `instance` attribute on the above serializer will be `Union[MyModel, typing.Sequence[MyModel], None]`.
+The `instance` attribute on the above serializer will be `MyModel | typing.Sequence[MyModel] | None`.

 ## To get help